Cross-Multiplicative Coalescent Processes and Applications: Introduction

-We begin with the following quote from Aldous \cite{Aldous98}: {\it It turns out that there is a large scientific literature relevant to the Marcus-Lushnikov process, mostly focusing on its deterministic approximation.
-Curiously, this literature has been largely ignored by random graph theorists}.
-The broader goal of this paper is in bridging the gap between the theory of the Smoluchowski coagulation equations for the Marcus-Lushnikov processes and the random graph theory.
-This paper attempts to extend the connection between coalescent processes and random graph processes, e.g. Erd\H{o}s-R\'enyi random graph evolution as described in Subsection \ref{sec:er}.
+As an application, we attempt to extend the connection between coalescent processes and random graph processes, e.g. Erd\H{o}s-R\'enyi random graph evolution as described in Sect.~\ref{sec:applications}.
 In particular, deriving a formula for the limiting length of the minimal spanning tree in a random graph process in terms of the solutions of the Smoluchowski coagulation equations for the corresponding coalescent process.

-In this paper we will concentrate on analyzing the length of the minimal spanning tree as the prime example that demonstrates the usefulness of the Marcus-Lushnikov processes and the coalescence theory in general for answering questions about random graphs.
-We recall that the asymptotic limit for the mean length of a minimal spanning tree on $K_n$ with independent uniform edge weights over $[0, 1]$ was derived in Frieze \cite{Frieze}, $~\lim\limits_{n \rightarrow \infty} E[L_n]=\zeta(3)=\sum\limits_{k=1}^\infty {1 \over k^3}$.
-The mean length of a minimal spanning tree on the complete bipartite graph $K_{n,n}$ with independent uniform edge weights over $[0, 1]$ was shown in \cite{FMcD} to be $~\lim\limits_{n \rightarrow \infty} E[L_n]=2\zeta(3)$.
-In Beveridge et al \cite{BFMcD}, the minimal spanning tree problem was addressed for $d$-regular graphs.
-In this paper we will find the mean length of the minimal spanning tree in the case of an irregular complete bipartite graph by means of developing a connection between the coalescence theory and the random graph theory.
+It is well known that in many cases the cluster dynamics of a random graph process can be replicated with a coalescent process.
+For example, the Erd\H{o}s-R\'enyi random graph process on $K_n$ can be tied to the $n$-particle multiplicative coalescent (see Aldous \cite{Aldous}).
+The connection lies in that the probability of two components merging, at a given time, depends only on the number of edges that connect those two components (rather than other structural properties).
+There are more elaborate examples.